 Repatriating Argentine prisoners of war (POWs) was a long process.
-Some 5,000 prisoners were embarked on 'Canberra' and 1,000 on 'Norland' on 17 June.
+Some 5,000 prisoners were embarked on SS 'Canberra' and 1,000 on MV 'Norland' on 17 June.
 By 20 June, 10,250 prisoners had been repatriated.

 Only 593 remained, including Menéndez.
 These were held for intelligence gathering and to encourage Argentina to end hostilities.
 The last prisoners were repatriated by 14 July.

-The first units to return from the Falklands were 2 and 3 Para, which left on 'Norland' and 'Europic' in June.
+The first units to return from the Falklands were 2 and 3 Para, which left on MV 'Norland' and MS 'Europic Ferry' in June.
 They sailed to the island of Ascension, and then flew back to the UK.
 5th Infantry Brigade remained on garrison duties before they were relieved.

 The Scots Guards moved to Ajax Bay and guarded POWs, before moving on again to Port Howard on West Falkland, where they lived under canvas.
 They were the last of the Army units to leave the Falklands when they sailed on 'Norland' on 19 July for Ascension.